Eligibility Criteria for Applicants

 Scientific Reporting & Review of Progress

-Yearly renewal of the Grant is dependent on timely submission of a written progress report, as well as attendance at the annual Scientific Symposium.
+Yearly renewal of the award is dependent on timely submission of a written progress report, as well as attendance at the Harrington Discovery Institute’s Annual Scientific Symposium.

 The progress report should be approximately one (not exceeding two) pages and should cover findings to-date, status, and future direction.
 It should also include a one page financial report accounting for expenditures during the prior period and an updated budget (if applicable).